So, what's the problem

 What is this project doing?

-The team will therefore:
+The team therefore:

-- communicate information on commercial products
+- communicated information on commercial products

-We have also completed three extension manuals.
+We also completed three extension manuals.